MicrosoftDocs/msteams-docs/msteams-platform/graph-api/import-messages/import-external-messages-to-teams.md

 >[!IMPORTANT]
 > Microsoft Graph and Microsoft Teams public previews are available for early-access and feedback.
 Although this release has undergone extensive testing, it is not intended for use in production.

-With Microsoft Graph APIs, you can enable new Teams users to migrate  their existing messaging history and data messages from an external system into a Teams channel and continue communications exactly where they left off.
+With Microsoft Graph, you can migrate users' existing messaging history and data from an external system into a Teams channel.
+By enabling the recreation of a third-party platform messaging hierarchy inside Teams users can continue their communications in a seamless manner and proceed without interruption.

-## Import process
+## Import overview

+At a high level, the import process consists of the following:

 1. [Create a Team with a back-in-time timestamp](#create-a-team)
 1. [Create a Channel with a back-in-time timestamp](#create-a-channel)